 From your stateroom balcony watch as scenic hamlets and picturesque scenery rolls by.
 Fancy a snack and a libation?
-Join your shipmates at the daily Sip + Sail cocktail hour for complementary canapes, wine, cocktails, and soft drinks.
+Join your shipmates at the daily Sip + Sail cocktail hour for complimentary canapes, wine, cocktails, and soft drinks.
 Conviviality and the enjoyment of life’s moments supported by exemplary service, is AmaWaterways’ foundation.
-But the gem in the crown of this cruise industry leader, is their food and wine program and their wine-focused cruises.
+But the gem in the crown of this cruise industry leader is their food and wine program and their wine-focused cruises.
 Sixty-four wine cruises are available in 2019, and 2020 increases the offerings in European destinations to seventy.
-Wine cruises are a specialty for the cruise line which include lectures by expert guest hosts, wine tastings, and excursions to historic vineyards and cellars.
+Wine cruises are a specialty for the cruise line which includes lectures by expert guest hosts, wine tastings, and excursions to historic vineyards and cellars.

 Serious about Food and Wine

 All AmaWaterways ships in Europe are members of the “by invitation only” exclusive la Chaîne des Rôtisseurs, the oldest and largest gastronomy society in the world.
 Founded in Paris in 1248, members are “devoted to preserving the camaraderie and pleasures of the table.” ( https://www.Chaineus.org).
 AmaWaterways was also recently inducted into La Connétablie de Guyenne, a vinous brotherhood based in Bordeaux.
 The brotherhood’s territory covers 5 appellations, and members must show a strong interest in promoting the appellations in France and abroad.
 AmaWaterways’ co-owner Rudi Schreiner is so committed to the wine and food programs aboard the ships that he and the executive chefs personally oversee the pairing offerings on menu items, including regional wines.
 This attention to detail is evident in the dining experiences on board.